rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - Here, we setup an array of three names - one blank, the other two valid
   - We then run a function for each name in the array that uses try/catch to validate the name and then create an item with it
   - Assuming you wrote your `Item` functions correctly, you should see one error in the log and two shopping items in your DOM.
+  - Delete the test once you've seen it work.

-#### 2. Update shoppingList to use Item class
+#### 2. Update shoppingList to use the Item.create method
 - Inside `shoppingList.js`, we're going to use our awesome new `Item` module.
 - Modify the `addItemToShoppingList` function:
   - Open a try/catch block
-  - Inside the try block, use `Item.validateName` to validate the input, `Item.createItem` to create an item, and push the result to `store.items`
+  - Inside the try block, use `Item.validateName` to validate the input, `Item.create` to create an item, and push the result to `store.items`
+  - Then run `render()`
   - Inside the catch block, just log out 'Cannot add item: {error.message}' for now (ideally you would display errors on the DOM)
-- ESLint cleanliness: Notice we're no longer using the `cuid` library inside `shoppingList`, but we are using the `Item` module.
+- ESLint cleanliness: Notice we're no longer using the `cuid` library inside `shoppingList`, but we are using it in the `Item` module.
 Change your global definition at the top of `shoppingList` to reflect this and you should no longer have a red underline on `Item`
-- Update `editListItemName` method in a similar fashion to use the validator before updating the item name.
 - Test it!
   - Your shopping list app in the web browser should be working as before, except now it won't add blank items and organizationally you're using functions in a different module to your event handler.

 #### 3. Update store to create, update, delete items
 - Let's add methods directly to our `store` to handle related operations.
 In most cases, we're replacing the excess logic in our `shoppingList` handlers.
 For practice, we recommend you write the functions from scratch and resist copy/pasting:
 - Inside `store.js`, make a `findById` method which accept an `id` parameter, then uses Array method `.find()` to return the specific item from `store.items`
 - Inside `store.js`, make an `addItem` method, which accepts a `name` parameter.
-Use a try/catch block and the `Item` module to validate the name, then create the item.
+Use a try/catch block and the `Item` module to validate the name and create the item, then push it to `this.items`.
-- Make a `findAndToggleChecked` method, which accepts an `id`, then uses `findById()` to fetch the item and toggle its `checked` attribute
+- Make a `findAndToggleChecked` method, which accepts an `id`, then uses `this.findById()` to fetch the item and toggle its `checked` attribute
 - Make a `findAndUpdateName` method, which accepts `id` and `newName` parameters.
 Use a try/catch to first validate the name and then use `findById()` to fetch the item and update its name.
 Inside catch, log out 'Cannot update name: {error.message}'
 - Make a `findAndDelete` method, which accepts an `id`, and then removes the item from `this.items`.
 (HINT: You can use array method `.filter()` or a combination of `.findIndex()` and `.splice()`.)
 - Test it!